 Mukti Bhawan started from stories that people had to share: Shubhashish

-Speaking to Shubhashish Bhutiani gives you an insight into the minds of the current breed of extremely talented filmmakers that we have in our country.
-Our conversation was filled with anecdotes from the making of his feature, his experience at Venice and more interestingly, what was it that drove him to make a film around a place devoted to people who choose to come and die there because that is believed to help them attain moksha (salvation).
+Speaking to Shubhashish Bhutiani gives us an insight into the minds of the current breed of extremely talented filmmakers that we have in our country.
+Our conversation was filled with anecdotes from the making of his feature, his experience at Venice and more interestingly, what was it that drove him to make a film around a place where people went to die because that is believed to help them attain moksha (salvation).

 How has this journey from your short film Kush to your first feature length film Mukti Bhawan been?